Elmahdi1962/motmir/README.md

 [Author Linkedin](https://www.linkedin.com/in/elmahdi-mamoun-a74a1a1bb/) ||
 [Live Demo](https://motmir.netlify.app/)

+## Inspiration
+I'm from a town where dattes fruits are the main products produced by every farmer here, and my father is one of them.
+So i got this idea of this online shop to help extend the market for these specific fruits, especially our unique ones that don't exist anywhere else in the world.

 ## Quick-start (in Ubuntu v20.04)

 ##### 0 - Clone the Repository and cd to it :3